shiraz-shah/VFCs/README.md

 # De novo discovery of viral families in virome data
 Current (as of 2023) workflows for analysis of virome data involve mapping reads to a public virus database, thereby ignoring the vast amounts of viral dark matter that exists within such data sets.
-Here we provide the code that we used for de novo discovery of new viral families in a virome data set, as outlined in https://doi.org/10.1101/2021.07.02.450849
+Here we provide the code that we used for de novo discovery of new viral families in a virome data set, as outlined in [Shah et al. 2021](https://doi.org/10.1101/2021.07.02.450849).

 ## Assembly of reads into contigs
 ### Read QC